-On this day in 1840, former President John Quincy Adams begins to argue the Amistad case in front of the U.S. Supreme Court.
+On February 24, 1841, former President John Quincy Adams begins to argue the Amistad case in front of the U.S. Supreme Court.

 A practicing lawyer and member of the House of Representatives, John Quincy Adams was the son of America’s second president, founding father and avowed abolitionist John Adams.
 Although John Quincy Adams publicly downplayed his abolitionist stance, he too viewed the practice as contrary to the nation’s core principles of freedom and equality.
 After serving one term as president between 1825 and 1829, Adams was elected to the House of Representatives, in which he served until his death in 1848.
 During his tenure, he succeeded in repealing a rule that prevented any debate about slavery on the House floor.